chrisosaurus/icarus/README.md

 Progress
 ========

-Icarus is currently working towards a minimal proof of concept, in that context:
+Icarus is very early in development and so is currently working towards a minimal proof of concept.

+Icarus currently lacks many of the basics you need would need in order to write interesting programs.

 Complete to a basic level (good enough for minimal proof of concept):